SemMTM/pinterest-clone/README.md

     - A remove button allows users to delete posts from the board, updating the UI dynamically
     - Private boards show visibility indicators, ensuring users know which boards are private
 3. JavaScript for Interactive Features
-    - Clicking on a post opens the post detail page, allowing users to explore content further
     - Removing a post dynamically updates the board, ensuring a seamless experience
     - Navigation between boards happens instantly, avoiding unnecessary page reloads
     - AJAX requests handle post removal in real-time, reflecting changes without refreshing the page